A School with Deep Roots in Educational Excellence

-Carolina Day School (CDS) is relatively young in the world of independent schools.
-The School was established in 1987 by the merger of two of the best private schools in Asheville, North Carolina - Asheville Country Day School and St. Genevieve/Gibbons Hall.
+Carolina Day School (CDS) School was established in 1987 by the merger of two of the best private schools in Asheville, North Carolina: Asheville Country Day School and St. Genevieve-Gibbons Hall (SG/GH).
 The rich history of these schools, and their traditions of excellence in education and pioneering spirit are still alive and well today.
 Carolina Day School embodies their highest standards of academic achievement, character development, and the belief in developing young people for lives of leadership of and service to their community.

 St. Genevieve-of-the-Pines was established in 1908 by nuns from a French order known as "The Religious of Christian Education."
 In the beginning, it was both a day school for boys and girls, ages six to thirteen, and a boarding school for girls ages fourteen to eighteen.
 St. Genevieve's was a charter member in the Southern Association of Colleges and Schools, or SACS, the accrediting agency for schools in the southeast.
 "St. Genevieve never lost its accreditation," wrote headmistress Mother Margaret Potts, RCE, in her history of the school, St. Genevieve's Remembered (Carolina Day School, 1991, pp. 12-13).